What is a carbon tax?

 Why Tax Carbon, and How Much?

 Energy prices do not currently reflect these costs of greenhouse gas emissions.
 Those who benefit from burning fossil fuels generally do not pay for the environmental damage the emissions cause.
 Instead, this cost is borne by people around the world, including future generations.
-Imposing a carbon tax can help to correct this externality by raising the price of energy consumption to reflect more of its social cost.
-The most efficient way to collect such a tax would be upstream from a limited number of fuel producers and importers, rather than downstream from fuel users.
+Imposing a carbon tax can help to correct this externality by raising the price of energy consumption to reflect its social cost.

 How Would a Carbon Tax Affect Welfare?

 The impact of a carbon tax would differ among economic groups depending on the extent of energy price changes and on regional energy production and consumption patterns.
 Clearly, a carbon tax would fall more heavily on workers and investors in carbon-intensive industries as well as on regions that depend heavily on carbon-intensive fuels, particularly coal.

 The distributional impact of a carbon tax would depend on the extent to which businesses could pass higher energy costs to their customers.
 If demand for goods is less “elastic” (that is, responds less) to price changes than the supply of goods, then consumers will bear more of the carbon tax burden than investors and workers.

-Because low-income households consume a more energy-intensive basket of goods than wealthier households do, a carbon tax would be regressive; it would cost poorer households a higher share of their income than wealthier households (Marron, Toder, and Austin 2015).
+Because low-income households consume a more energy-intensive basket of goods than do wealthier households, a carbon tax would be regressive; it would cost poorer households a higher share of their income than wealthier households (Marron, Toder, and Austin 2015).
 A carbon tax of $20 per ton would account for about 0.8 percent of pretax income for households in the lowest income quintile, as compared to 0.5 percent for the highest income quintile.